Emin (esoteric movement): The Archives

 Armin has left numerous lectures, written and recorded on audio and video tape.
 These include writings on psychology and personal development, theology, cosmology, history, meditation, and various practical personal development and perception exercises.
-Most, but not all, of these writings were written by Raymond Armin.
+Most, but not all, of these writings were written by Armin.

 The Template

 The Template is a philosophical concept, introduced by Armin in 1992.
 It describes the spiritual development of the non-physical body through a hierarchically structured system of 16 spheres.
 Every sphere, with a symbolic name like amethyst or ruby, represents a level of consciousness.

 Offshoots

 The Template Network

 The Template Network is an affiliation of groups involved with the Emin philosophy.
 It is an international network of independent groups, with interests including education, art, ecology, well-being, science and spirituality.
 As of 2009 there were some 1700 people regularly engaged within these groups.
 There are groups in Australia, Brazil, Canada, Denmark, France, Germany, Israel, Italy, the Netherlands, New Zealand, Norway, Sweden, the United Kingdom, and United States.
 In the UK some of the groups make use of buildings and facilities run by the Template Foundation.
 There are also several independent organisations and companies offering courses on a commercial basis, that draw on Emin concepts and practices.
 These include Blue Rose Wellness, an Emin/Template center of spiritual healing, located in Brier, Washington state, United States, and the Ruby Care Foundation, an Emin/Template charity group concerned with grief and loss management.

 One premise held by Template Network groups is that creation is continuously evolving and that human life is part of that evolution.
 Another is that human life is an opportunity to consciously find one's own purpose within that evolution.
 Each individual is responsible for his or her own development and destiny.